daniel-beet/acme.sh.wiki-clone/How-to-use-OVH-domain-api.md

 ## 5. OVH api support OVH, kimsufi, soyoustart and runabove.
 The default is using  ovh-eu region.

+if you are using  ovh-ca region,

+Create app key here:  https://ca.api.ovh.com/createApp/

-if you are using  ovh-ca region, please specify the region in the first step:
+Then please specify the region in the first step:

 ```
 export OVH_END_POINT=ovh-ca